Matt-Kou/hpc-homework3/README.md

 1. It would be much better when $\exists i^*$ s.t. $f(i^*)$ is much slower than others.
 In that way, during the execution of that $f(i^*)$, other threads would continue to run other $f(i)$ instead of being blocked and wait for $f(i^*)$ to finish.

 1. nowait

+## Machine Architecture

+I am using a intel-cpu windows machine with i9-12900H with 14 cores and 20 logical processors.